 Example 12.19.
 Deficit targeting is an automatic destabilizer (K. E. Case, 2011, Principles of macroeconomics).
-Without deficit targeting, suppose a negative demand shock causes income to falls As income falls, tax revenues drop and transfer payments increase.
+Without deficit targeting, suppose a negative demand shock causes income to fall.
+As income falls, tax revenues drop and transfer payments increase.
 Given that both are automatic stabilizers, the demand expansion derived from falling taxes and increasing transfers in part offsets the initial negative shock.
 With deficit targeting, what is new is that the deficit increase arising from the fall of tax revenues and the rise in transfers has to be neutralized to reach the deficit target.
-Hence, taxes must raise and/or government spending cut.
-This reinforces the initial negative shock and worsen the income fall.
+Hence, taxes must rise and/or government spending be cut.
+This reinforces the initial negative shock and worsens the income reduction.